ramirotorres/OptimizingFranchiseExpansion/README.md

 The files in this code repository are updated and commented versions of the code used for the following work:

            Optimizing Franchise Expansion: Insights from Emerging Markets

 ## Main files in this repository
 The code is written in C++ programming language interface.
-The ```Gurobi``` package is needed for the linear models and run the programs.
+The ```Gurobi``` package is needed for the linear models and run the the C++ programs.
-The IPs formulation provie the optimal solution, meanwhile heuristics can lead to suboptimal decisions because they explore only a tiny percentage of possible solutions.
+The IPs formulation provide the optimal solution, meanwhile heuristics can lead to suboptimal decisions because they explore only a tiny percentage of possible solutions.

 * [`ReadMe.md`](ReadMe.md): This file.